-6. All public swimming pools and public bathing places defined by and regulated under Chapter 514, Florida Statutes.

-105.3.2 Time limitation of application.
-An application for a permit for any proposed work shall be deemed to have been abandoned, becoming null and void six months after the date of filing, or for any six month period of abandonment or suspension during the application process, unless such application has been pursued in good faith or a permit has been issued; except that the building official is authorized to grant one or more extensions of time for additional periods not exceeding three months each.
+- 6. All public swimming pools and public bathing places defined by and regulated under Chapter 514, Florida Statutes - 105.3.2 Time limitation of application.
+An application for a permit for any proposed work shall be deemed to have been abandoned becoming null and void if required application fees are not paid within 10 calendar days of filing, or six months of inactivity, abandonment, or failure to respond to requested corrections during the application process after the date of filing, unless such application has been pursued in good faith or a permit has been issued; except that the building official is authorized to grant one or more extensions of time for additional periods not exceeding 90 days each.
 The extension shall be requested in writing prior to the abandonment date, with justifiable cause demonstrated.
 Abandoned applications shall be subject to destruction in accordance with state law.
-The fee for renewal, re-issuance, and extension of a permit application shall be set forth by the administrative authority.
-There may be fees or requirements from other government agencies for permit application extensions and renewals.
+The fee for extension of a permit application shall be set forth by the administrative authority.
+There may be fees or requirements from other government agencies for permit application extensions. - 105.3.3 An enforcing authority may not issue a building permit for any building construction, erection, alteration, modification, repair or addition unless the permit either includes on its face or there is attached to the permit the following statement: "NOTICE: In addition to the requirements of this permit, there may be additional restrictions applicable to this property that may be found in the public records of this county, such as the requirement for Home or Property Owners Association approval, and there may be additional permits required from other governmental entities such as water management districts, state agencies, or federal agencies." - 105.3.4 A building permit for a single-family residential dwelling must be issued within 30 working days of application therefore unless unusual circumstances require a longer time for processing the application or unless the permit application fails to satisfy the Florida Building Code or the enforcing agency's laws or ordinances.